Rock and Roll Never Forgets: Reception

-Rolling Stone praised the song as "no-bullshit, horn-slathered Silver Bullet crunch with a nod to Chuck Berry (who's name-checked in the last verse) – makes the case for rock's longevity as well as the lyrics do."
+Rolling Stone praised the song as "no-bullshit, horn-slathered Silver Bullet crunch with a nod to Chuck Berry (who is name-checked in the last verse) – makes the case for rock's longevity as well as the lyrics do."
 Billboard said that the "standard riffs played at intense energy levels by the rhythm section make an almost ironic counterpoint to the Van Morrison-type lyrics about the funky fun of the golden days of young rock music."
 Cash Box said that it "rocks the hardest [among the Night Moves singles], without losing the melodic and harmonic interest" and that a "really catchy intro is icing on the cake as this record builds to an exciting close with rollicking horns and a turned-on lead vocal."
 Record World said that "it's infectious, fast-paced rock 'n' roll with a wistful message."

-Classic Rock History critic Janey Roberts rated it as Seger's 6th best song, calling it "One of the greatest album-opening rock and roll songs ever released."
+Classic Rock History critic Janey Roberts rated it as Seger's sixth best song, calling it "One of the greatest album-opening rock and roll songs ever released."